hyperledger/firefly/docs/gettingstarted/custom_contracts.md

 The final way of working with custom smart contracts with FireFly is to just put everything FireFly needs all in one request, each time a contract is invoked or queried.
 This is the most lightweight, but least feature-rich way of using a custom contract.

-To do this, we will need to put both the contract location, and a subset of a FireFly Interface that describes the method we want to invoke in the request body, in addition to the function input.
+To do this, we will need to put both the contract location, and a subset of the FireFly Interface that describes the method we want to invoke in the request body, in addition to the function input.

 ### Request